3zcurdia/murmur3/README.md

 # Murmur3

-Rust wrapper for the Murmur3 create implementation of the non-cryptographic hash Murmur3.
+Wrapper for [Murmur3](https://crates.io/crates/murmur3) rust library.
+MurmurHash is a non-cryptographic hash function suitable for general hash-based lookup.

-It aims to implement the x86_32bit, x86_128bit and x64_128bit variants.
+It mplements the version 3 with ther three main variants x86_32bit, x86_128bit and x64_128bit.

 ## Installation